 To attend and participate in the Annual Meeting, stockholders will need to access the live audio webcast of the meeting.
-To do so, stockholders of record will need to visit www.virtualshareholdermeeting.com/AURA2022 and use their control number provided in the proxy card to preregister to this website, and beneficial owners of shares held in street name will need to follow the same instructions.
+To do so, stockholders of record will need to visit www.virtualshareholdermeeting.com/AURA2024 and use their control number provided in the Notice or proxy card being mailed to you to preregister to this website, and beneficial owners of shares held in street name will need to follow the same instructions.
 Registration will open 15 minutes prior to the meeting.

-The live audio webcast of the Annual Meeting will begin promptly at 10:30 a.m Eastern Time.
+The live audio webcast of the Annual Meeting will begin promptly at 9:30 a.m.
+Eastern Time.